Company Incorporation Singapore

 To register your company name, visit ACRA’s portal: Bizfile

 Once the company name is approved, it will be reserved for 60 days from the date of application.

-Step 2: Prepare Documents to Set Up A Singapore Company
+Step 2: Prepare Documents for company incorporation in Singapore

 You’ll need to provide: